eleev/hungry-wormy/README.md

-# snake
+# hungry-worm
-🐍 Snake is a retro game reincarnation implemented on top of SpriteKit framework for iOS &amp; macOS
+🐛 `Hungry Worm` is a retro game reincarnation implemented on top of SpriteKit framework for `iOS` & `macOS`